Armored Heart: L'Odeur de l'Amour

 "What?"

 "None of that is her, Seeker.
 It's you."
 Lanri leaned forward, and took Seeker's hands into hers.
-"Ishi is wonderful, I know that in my heart, but you just aren't talking about her.
+"Ishara is wonderful, I know that in my heart, but you just aren't talking about her.
 You're talking about yourself.
-Ishi didn't concern herself with whether I would want you if you didn't use your aura on me.
+Ishara didn't concern herself with whether I would want you if you didn't use your aura on me.
 She doesn’t concern herself with nursing me back to health.
 That’s just you."

 Seeker looked taken aback.
 “I… suppose you’re right,” she eventually said, with a hint of disappointment in her voice that sent a shock of worry up Lanri’s spine.
 She wanted to elaborate, to explain herself better.
 But before she could, Seeker put a finger on her lips to silence her.
 She expectantly looked on, curious what Seeker would say.
 “I think I know what you meant, Dear.
 You didn’t mean it as a slight to her, but a compliment to me.”